spolu/gym_fuzz1ng/README.md

 Box(low=0, high=255, shape=(2, 256, 256), dtype='int32')
 ```

-The coverage computed by the underlying excecution engine is destructive and
+To compute coverage, the the underlying excecution engine assigns a random
-assigns a random integer in `[0, 255]` to each simple block in the underlying
+integer in `[0, 255]` to each simple block in the targeted binary (generally
-binary.
+destructive).
 The coverage is then represented by a `256x256` matrix of `int8`
 representing the number of time a transition was executed (note that this
 differs from how afl exactly computes coverage).
 Since `int8` are used for
 efficiency, the number of transitions can only be within `[0, 255]` and wraps